 THE BUBBLE METAPHOR

 The exhibitionist who spent hours driving around in a car looking for victims is totally caught up in the bubble.
-The voyeur who waited outside a window hoping for a magical glimpse of a naked body, the addict who met someone and ended up quickly in bed with them, the addict who cruises the streets for hookers, or who hurried to an arcade to hide in a little booth and spend quarters to gaze at pornographic movies – all these addicts were helplessly in the grip of the bubble.
+The voyeur who waited outside a window hoping for a magical glimpse of a naked body, the person who met someone and ended up quickly in bed with them, the obsessor who cruises the streets for hookers, or who hurried to an arcade to hide in a little booth and spend quarters to gaze at pornographic movies – all these compulsive people were helplessly in the grip of the bubble.

 The bubble is also an appropriate image to express the sense of liberation we usually felt while acting out, as though we floated above all the burdensome responsibilities of normal life.
 Life seemed as simple, symmetrical and unified as a bubble because all the great and overwhelming realities of life were reduced to a single purpose.
 There was only one meaning in our lives during those hours spent in the bubble – all thoughts and feelings were expressed only in relation to that one purpose.
 Life was immensely simplified in the bubble.